How pornography affects children and young people

 If your child sees pornography, it’s important to stay calm.

-- send the message that your child can talk to you anytime about upsetting or confusing things, and you’ll help your child feel safe.
+It also helps you make sure that what your child has seen doesn’t traumatise them.
+And it reinforces the message that your child can talk to you anytime about upsetting or confusing things and you’ll help your child feel safe.

 How to talk with your child

-Start by reassuring your child that they’re not in trouble.
+Start by reassuring your child that they’re not in trouble and that you’re not going to take away their technology.

 Then try to get your child talking about what they’ve seen.
 These questions might help:

 - How did you feel when you saw the picture?